ssvlabs/ssv/docs/specs/NETWORKING.md

 ### 1. Highest Decided

 This protocol is used by a node to find out what is the highest decided message for a specific QBFT instance.
+All the nodes in the network should support this protocol.

 `/ssv/sync/decided/highest/0.0.1`